lvgl/lvgl/docs/porting/indev.rst

 As this behavior is tightly related to the last clicked widget, the crown support is an extension of the pointer input device.
-Just set ``data->diff`` to the number of turned steps and LVGL will automatically send :cpp:enum:`LV_EVENT_ROTARY` or scroll the widget based on the ``editable`` flag in the widget's class.
+Just set ``data->diff`` to the number of turned steps and LVGL will automatically send :cpp:enumerator:`LV_EVENT_ROTARY` or scroll the widget based on the ``editable`` flag in the widget's class.
 Non-editable widgets are scrolled and for editable widgets the event is sent.

 To get the steps in an event callback use :cpp:func:`int32_t diff = lv_event_get_rotary_diff(e)`